- Explore wildlife health

 - Wash hands thoroughly with soap and water after contact with a wild bird or contaminated surfaces (including bird baths and feeders).
 Flu viruses are inactivated by common disinfectants including detergents, 10% bleach solution and alcohol.

-- Cook all meat, including wild birds and poultry thoroughly to kill organisms and parasites.
+- Cook all meat, including wild birds and poultry thoroughly to a temperture of 165° F to kill organisms and parasites.

 - Hunters should sanitize all tools and surfaces when handling, cleaning and preparing wild birds.